Bandit-17/PVBRAIN/README.md

 ## __Choose your PIPsolar/Voltronic inverter__:

-In the first header part of the pvbrain.yaml, you can find in the external section, the place where you can spefify your particular PIPsolar/voltronic inverter
+In the first header part of the _pvbrain.yaml_, you can find in the external section, the place where you can spefify your particular PIPsolar/voltronic inverter
 Actually, the current PVbrain.yaml uses the pip8048 branch (with 2xMPPT strings).

 ```